Skip to main content

 4. Calculate: Reward distance / Risk distance = R:R multiple

-Step 3 is where most traders get the math wrong.
-They set arbitrary targets ("I want 10 points") instead of letting the chart define where price is likely to pause.
-A realistic target is the next visible structure level: a prior swing high, a key resistance zone, or a round number that consistently attracts attention.
-If that structural target only gives you a 1:0.8 R:R, the setup isn't worth taking, no matter how clean the entry pattern looks.
-And don't move the target further out to force a better ratio.
-A target in empty space, with no structural reason for price to stop there, is a wish, not a plan.
+Step 3 is where it breaks down.
+Traders set arbitrary targets ("I want 10 points") instead of letting the chart define where price is likely to pause.
+A realistic target is the next visible structure level.
+If that level only gives you a 1:0.8 R:R, the setup isn't worth taking.
+Don't move the target further out to force a better ratio.

-Now that you can calculate R:R and the minimum win rate to break even at any level, the next lesson covers expectancy: the single number that combines your win rate and R:R into a measure of whether your trading actually has a mathematical edge.
+Now that you can calculate R:R and the minimum win rate to break even, the next lesson covers expectancy: the single number that tells you whether your trading has a mathematical edge.

 01Test